zsaquarian/listman/client/README.md

 ```

 If you have have run cypress before, remember to run `rm -rfd node_modules/.vite` so that vite takes the new file

+---

+This project was generated with the [`svelte-capacitor template`](https://github.com/drannex42/svelte-capacitor)